-The sparkling shades of greenery around, aroma of tea plantations, gaiety feeling of waking up to the natural landscape views, and stress-bursting vibes of Yoga and Ayurveda Camps- all these blissful things in Kerala are waiting to soothe you.
+The sparkling shades of greenery around, the aroma of tea plantations, gaiety feeling of waking up to the natural landscape views, and stress-busting vibes of Yoga and Ayurveda Camps- all these blissful things in Kerala are waiting to soothe you.

 The state is away from all the frenzy of the world, resting in its own original state, giving its visitors a perfect example of natural beauty, round the year.